How to Bypass a PeopleSoft search record

 By Chris Malek | Wed, Oct 31, 2012

-There are many times where you do not want a user to see a standard PeopleSoft “search page” on a component.
+There are times when you do NOT want a user to see a standard PeopleSoft “search page” on a component.

 - A custom page where you want a different search experience that the standard PeopleSoft experience.

 Below are a few ways to bypass the search record.

 Set the INSTALLATION table as the search record

 If you set the INSTALLATION table as the search record:

 - The component processor will not show the search record.